Bishma/blog/content/posts/garage-door-chock.md

 ## Description

 I put magnets in the base for two purposes.
-First, when the door is closed its handy to be able to attach the chock the the door lock assembly.
+First, when the door is closed its convenient to be able to attach the chock to the door lock assembly as storage.
 Second, it hold the chock in place against gravity until the force of the wheel pushing the chock against the track lets friction do most of the work.

 * Wedge is deep enough to more than accommodate all the horizontal wheel movement that the door track allows.
 * Eight 10mm x 2mm rare earth magnets (4 stacks of 2 magnets) for holding strength.
 * Easy printing.
   * Handle prints separately attaches with a dovetail
+  * No supports or tricky overhangs
-* Assembles with super glue.
+* Assembles with superglue.

 ## Print Settings